Having plenty of work from customers or clients is great, but getting paid in a timely manner is even better. Use these 10 tips to get paid faster.

 - Get some or all of your money in advance.
 You can ask the customer for a deposit on the work you’ll perform or require full payment before you deliver a product or perform a service.
 If getting paid in advance is very unusual in your industry, consider offering a small discount to a big client for payment in advance.

 - For phone orders, ask for the customer’s credit card.
 Train your employees (and yourself) to ask the customer for credit card information when they’ve taken the customer’s order.
-Never ask, ”How would you like to pay for that?”
+Never ask, “How would you like to pay for that?”
 If you ask a customer how they’d like to pay, they’ll usually say “Bill me” or “Send an Invoice.”
-You’ll pay a fee for accepting credit cards, but you’ll get paid faster plus you’ll save the cost of the time it would take your employee to bill and to follow up if the invoice isn’t paid on time.
+You’ll pay a fee for accepting credit cards, but you’ll get paid faster.
+Plus, you’ll save the cost of the time it would take your employee to bill and to follow up if the invoice isn’t paid on time.

-- Include a Due Date on your Invoices.
+- Include a due date on your invoices.
 You can include a phrase such as “Due By” followed by the specific date you want to be paid, or you can include a statement saying that payment is due in 30 days, or whatever term you’ve established.

 - Make any discount for early payment prominently visible on your invoice.
 Some businesses will pay invoices sooner if you offer them a slight discount (2% is common) for paying within 10 days or less.
 If you’re offering any such discounts for early payment, make that notice prominent on your invoice and specify exactly what the time frame is for a payment to qualify for an early payment discount.

 - Send the right invoice format to the right person.
 Your contact at the business may not be the person who should receive the invoice.
 Ask to be sure what invoicing procedures you should follow.
-Find out who should get them and how they should be sent (ie, in email, through an electronic payment network, on paper through traditional mail).
+Find out who should get them and how they should be sent (for example, in email, through an electronic payment network, on paper through traditional mail).
 If you have to send a printed copy of the invoice, be sure you have the correct address for the company along with any mail stop or other designation to get it to the right person and department.

 - Be willing to accept payment using whatever system your client prefers.
 Consumers often want to pay with a credit card and some may prefer using a mobile wallet or PayPal.
 Many businesses pay invoices of certain sizes with credit cards.
-Others may require you to sign up for a payment network like Paymode-x.
+Others may require you to sign up for a payment network like Paymode-X.

 - Be willing to accept direct ACH payments from larger customers.
 Yes, you’ll have to provide the customer with your banking information, but you should be able to set things up with your bank so they can only transfer money in, not out.
 You could also set up a separate business account just for receiving ACH transfers, and then move the money out as soon as it’s received.
 That would keep your main operating account inaccessible to companies transferring money to you.